 As you can see, for a section of a book that claims two lessons, we took away at least 16 pieces of wisdom or discussion areas.
 The vast majority of it was logical and though out, with only minor interference by either ideology or the passage of time.
 So far we have to consider ‘Rich Dad, Poor Dad’ to be a net positive guide to cultivating a wealth mindset.

 What did you think of the lesson brought about in these chapters?
-Let us know below in the comments and be sure to check back in for the next installment of chapters 3-6.
+Let us know below in the comments and be sure to check out in for the next installment of chapters 3-6 here.